-You have entered the 2017 plan year website.
-Benefits, formulary, pharmacy network, premium, deductible and/or copayments/coinsurance may change on January 1, 2018.
-Visit our 2018 website for details.
+You have entered the 2019 plan year website.
+Benefits, formulary, pharmacy network, premium, deductible and/or copayments/coinsurance may change on January 1, 2020.
+Visit our 2020 website for details.

 A formulary is the list of drugs covered by a Part D plan.
 Medicare requires all Part D plans to cover at least two drugs in each therapeutic drug category.
 Some types of drugs are not covered by Medicare Part D, such as drugs for weight loss or cosmetic purposes.

-View the list of prescription drugs that have prior authorization or step therapy requirements and the rules that apply to each drug:
+View the list of prescription drugs that currently have prior authorization or step therapy requirements and the rules that apply to each drug:

 For more information on how to fill your prescriptions, please review the Evidence of Coverage.

-Note: If the U.S. Food and Drug Administration finds that a drug on the formulary is unsafe, or if the drug's manufacturer removes the drug from the market per Medicare Part D regulations, we immediately remove the drug from our formulary and then notify you of the change.
+Note: If the U.S. Food and Drug Administration finds that a drug on the formulary is unsafe, or if the drug's manufacturer removes the drug from the market under Medicare Part D regulations, we immediately remove the drug from our formulary and then notify you of the change.

 For additional information on formulary changes, please review Chapter 3 of the Evidence of Coverage.